 Formal verification might sound arcane but if you want to build a house you had better make sure the foundations are solid – and formal methods and verification are the basis of everything we do at Guardtime.

-We launched the company in 2007 with the goal of creating a formally verifiable security system for the Estonian Government i.e. eliminating third parties, trusted insiders or cryptographic keys in the verification of government records, networks and systems.
+We launched the company in 2007 with the goal of creating a formally verifiable security system for the Estonian Government i.e. eliminating third parties, trusted insiders or cryptographic keys in the verification of the integrity of government records, networks and systems.

 Cryptography like mathematics starts off with assumptions (axioms) and from those assumptions derives conclusions.
 The goal was to eliminate humans from the list of assumptions needed to make assertions about the time and integrity of digital records – documents in a government registry – configuration files in a network router – software running inside an IOT device etc.